-To install a memory card, complete the following steps:
+Complete the following steps to install a memory card in the server:

-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
-Make sure that the locking lever on the edge of the memory card is fully open, and insert the memory card into an open memory-card connector on the microprocessor board. - 3.
-Press the memory card into the connector and close the locking levers.
+- 1. Read the safety information beginning on page v and "Installation guidelines" on page 7. - 2.
+Make sure that the locking levers on the edge of the memory card are fully open.
+Insert the memory card into the memory card connector.

+3. Press the memory card into the connector and close the locking levers.

-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 21.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 23.